"Why do they want to build it here?" Government to have second shot at 'super prison' in Central Lancashire

 "Why do they want to build it here?"
-Government to launch second attempt to build 'super prison' on the border of Chorley and Leyland next to Wymott and Garth jails
+Government to launch second attempt to create 'super prison' on the border of Chorley and Leyland next to Wymott and Garth jails

 The government will appeal against the refusal of planning permission for a so-called “super prison” on the border of Leyland and Chorley, the Lancashire Post can reveal.